Capitoline Museums

-The Capitoline Museums (Musei Capitolini) are a group of art and archaeological museums located on the Capitoline Hill in Rome, Italy.
+The Capitoline Museums (Musei Capitolini) are a group of art and archaeological museums located on the Capitoline Hill in Rome, Italy, and constitute the main civic museum complex of the city.
 Their principal buildings are the Palazzo dei Conservatori and the Palazzo Nuovo, which face each other across Piazza del Campidoglio, the square designed by Michelangelo in 1536 and completed over the course of the following centuries.